What is hepatitis C?

 Your healthcare provider will give you a physical exam and ask about your past health.
-He or she will also do a blood test to see if you have hepatitis C.
+They will also do a blood test to see if you have hepatitis C.

-If your provider thinks you have long-term (chronic) hepatitis C, he or she may do other tests to see how well your liver is working.
+If your provider thinks you have long-term (chronic) hepatitis C, they may do other tests to see how well your liver is working.
 These tests may include: